If your work permit expires before you apply to extend it, you lose your status as a migrant worker in BC.

 Yes, you’re allowed to leave Canada and come back.
 However, there are three possibilities when you return:

 If your work permit extension hasn’t yet been granted, you may be allowed back as a visitor.
-But you can’t work in Canada until you get your extension.
+But you can’t work in Canada until you get your extension, unless you’ve applied for a post-graduation work permit.

 You may be asked to apply for a new work permit at the port of entry.